UnlockNYC/unlock-nyc-web-archive-23/index.md

   with voucher holders and advocates to build tools that make it easier to identify, document, and report “source of income” discrimination on your housing search.
-If you live in New York City and you have a voucher (such as CityFHEPS, Section 8, FHEPS, or HASA), you can use our website to tell us about unfair treatment by a broker, management company, or landlord.
+If you live in New York City and you have a voucher (such as CityFHEPS, Section 8, EHV, FHEPS, or HASA), you can use our website to tell us about unfair treatment by a broker, management company, or landlord.
 We can add your report to our advocacy database, and we can also connect you to an organization or government agency who can tell you about your rights and your options to address that specific incident.</p><p>We also know that the housing search with a voucher can often be frustrating, discouraging,